teodutu/operating-systems/content/chapters/compute/lab/README.md

 Because a process needs a separate virtual address space (VAS) and needs to duplicate some internal structures such as the file descriptor table and page table, it takes the operating system more time to create it than to create a thread.
 On the other hand, threads belonging to the same process share the same VAS and, implicitly, the same OS-internal structures.
 Therefore, they are more lightweight than processes.

-#### Libraries for Parallel Processing

-Our previous implementation spawned the worker threads "manually" by using the `spawn` function.
-This is **not** a syscall, but a wrapper over the most common thread-management API in Linuxs: POSIX Threads or `pthreads`.
-Using `ltrace`, we can see that `spawn` calls `pthread_create` in order to spawn the new thread.
-In order to see what syscall `pthread_create` uses, check out [this section at the end of the lab](#threads-and-processes-clone).

-Most programming languages provide a more advanced API for handling parallel computation.
-D makes no exception.
-Its standard library exposesthe [`std.parallelism`](https://dlang.org/phobos/std_parallelism.html), which provides a series of parallel processing functions.
-One such function is `reduce` which splits an array between a given number of threads and applies a given operation to these chunks.
-In our case, the operation simply adds the elements to an accumulator: `a + b`.
-Follow and run the code in `sum_array_threads_reduce.d`.

-The number of threads is used within a [`TaskPool`](https://dlang.org/phobos/std_parallelism.html#.TaskPool)).
-This sturcrure is a thread manager (not scheduler).
-It silently creates the number of threads we request and then `reduce` spreads its workload between these threads.

-Now run the `sum_array_threads_reduce` binary using 1, 2, 4, and 8 threads as before.
-You'll see lower running times than `sum_array_threads` due to the highly-optimised code of the `reduce` function.
-For this reason and because library functions are usually much better tested than your own code, it is always preferred to use a library function for a given task.

 ### Threads vs Processes